What We’re Covering

-Their newest interface is the Scarlett 4i4 4th Gen. Knowing it had just won the 2024 Sound On Sound award for best audio interface, I figured it would be the best one to try out.
+Their interface is the Scarlett 4i4 4th Gen. Knowing it had just won the 2024 Sound On Sound award for best audio interface but that was ages ago now.
+Does it still hold up?
+If you think it does after checking out our review, snag one for yourself while supporting us through our Sweetwater affiliate partnership right here.

 Let’s dive into my experience using the interface and if it lived up to the hype it has received across the industry.